 Astronaut photograph ISS026-E-33193 was acquired on March 10, 2011, with a Nikon D3S digital camera using an effective 135 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 26 crew.
 The image has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by William L. Stefanov, NASA-JSC.

-Named San Salvador prior to 1925, Cat Island has been put forward as a candidate for where Christopher Columbus made his first landfall in the Americas.
+Once named San Salvador, the island may be where Christopher Columbus made his first landfall in the Americas.